Fairfield County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08% or higher, your license will be suspended.
-The suspension period depends on the specific circumstances of your case, including prior DUI offenses.
+If you took a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, your license will be suspended.
+The length of the suspension varies according to Ohio law.
+The BMV Form 2255 serves as a temporary driving permit until the administrative hearing or the start of the suspension period.

 If You Refused Testing